projectcontour/contour/changelogs/unreleased/4669-izturn-small.md

-Add a new flag `leader-election-namspace` for gateway-provisioner
+Add a new flag `leader-election-namespace` for gateway-provisioner